lirondco/lirondco/README.md

 - [Spaced Repetition](https://spacedrep.lirondc.com) - A demo of the Spaced Repetition method in learning vocabulary of a new language.
 Built with React and a PostgreSQL backend.

 ### 'Hour' Projects
 These are projects that I do using fun challenges found all over the internet.
 I call them hour projects because they all took an hour to build.
 Expect a new one once every few days.
+I do them on CodePen too.
+[Check them out!](https://codepen.io/lirondco)

 - [Quote_Machine](https://quote-machine.lirondc.com/) - A simple quote generator interface created using React and Typescript.
 Challenge courtesy of FreeCodeCamp.
 - [MDPreviewer](https://mdpreviewer.lirondc.com/) - A simple MarkDown text editor and previewer interface created using React and Typescript.
 Has multiple UX features and protection against XSS attacks.
 Challenge courtesy of FreeCodeCamp.